-In FY 2013, the District will complete construction of the trail segment between Highway 50 and the Lied Platte River Bridge, and design and construct Phase 2 of the South Omaha Trail (Keystone to the Field Club Trails).
-In addition, the District will be cooperating with the City of Omaha to extend the Turner Boulevard Trail to the Omaha Riverfront.
+In FY 2014, the District will complete construction of the trail segment between Highway 50 and the Lied Platte River Bridge, and complete design and construct Phase 2 of the South Omaha Trail (Keystone to the Field Club Trails).

-41. Trails Assistance Program
+43. Trails Assistance Program

 In 2005, the District adopted the Trails Assistance Program to cost-share with communities on Transportation Enhancement Projects within the District.
-The local portion of the cost of trails construction is equally split between the community and the District.
+The local portion of the cost of trails construction is equally split between the sponsoring community and the District.

-42. Recreation Area Development Program
+44. Recreation Area Development Program

 This program, initiated in 1990, cost shares with units of government in the establishment and improvement of recreation areas in the District.
+In FY 2014, projects were approved for South Sioux City, Herman, and Gretna.
+This on-going program will continue into the future.

-43. Nebraska WILD Program
+45. Nebraska WILD Program